Juvénal Habyarimana: Rwanda Civil War

-Assassination
+Death

 On 6 April 1994, Habyarimana's private Falcon 50 jet was shot down near Kigali International Airport, killing Habyarimana.
 Cyprien Ntaryamira, the President of Burundi, the Chief of Staff of the Rwandan military, and numerous others also died in the attack.
 The plane crashed on the grounds of the presidential residence.

 The circumstances of the crash remain unclear.
 At the time, the Hutu Power media claimed the plane had been shot down on orders from RPF leader Paul Kagame.
 Others, including the RPF, accused militant Hutus from within Habyarimana's party of orchestrating the crash to provoke anti-Tutsi outrage while simultaneously seizing power.

 Since the aircraft had a French crew, a French investigation was conducted; in 2006 it concluded that Kagame was responsible for the killing and demanded that he be prosecuted.
 The response from Kagame, the de facto leader of Rwanda since the genocide, was that the French were only trying to cover up their own part in the genocide that followed.
 A more recent French probe in a January 2012 report was falsely reported to exonerate the RPF.
 Members of Kagame's inner circle have come out publicly stating that the attack was ordered by Kagame himself.
 These include his former Chief of Staff and Ambassador to the United States Theogene Rudasingwa, the former army chief and Ambassador to India General Kayumba Nyamwasa, the former secretary in the Ministry of Defense Major Jean-Marie Micombero and others.

-Aftermath of death
+Aftermath

 Fate of remains

 Habyarimana's body was identified lying in a flowerbed at about 21:30 on 6 April by the crash site.
-The corpses of the victims were taken into the Presidential Palace living room.
+The corpses of the victims were taken into the presidential palace living room.
 Plans were initially made to take his body to the hospital, but the renewal of conflict made this difficult, and instead his corpse was stored in a freezer at a nearby army barracks.
 His family shortly thereafter fled to France, making no preparations for his burial.
 At some point following, Habyarimana's remains were obtained by Zairian President Mobutu Sese Seko and kept in a private mausoleum in Gbadolite, Zaire (now the Democratic Republic of the Congo).
 Mobutu promised Habyarimana's family that his body would eventually be given a proper burial in Rwanda.
-On 12 May 1997, as Laurent-Désiré Kabila's ADFL rebels were advancing on Gbadolite, Mobutu had the remains flown by cargo plane to Kinshasa, where they waited on the tarmac of N'djili Airport for three days.
+On 12 May 1997, as Laurent-Désiré Kabila's ADFL rebels were advancing on Gbadolite, Mobutu had the remains flown by cargo plane to Kinshasa, where they waited on the apron of N'djili Airport for three days.
 On 16 May, the day before Mobutu fled Zaire and the country was renamed the Democratic Republic of the Congo, Habyarimana's remains were burned under the supervision of an Indian Hindu leader.

 Political consequences

-The death of Habyarimana ignited the genocide against the Tutsi by extremists from the majority Hutus, against Tutsis and those Hutus who had opposed the government in the past or who had supported the peace accords.
+The death of Habyarimana ignited a genocide against the Tutsi minority and Hutus who had opposed the government in the past or who had supported the peace accords by extremists from the majority Hutus.
 Within 100 days, somewhere between 491,000 and 800,000 Rwandans were massacred.